In Greek dairy war, milkmen cut out the middlemen

 Sales from the blue and white machines account for a small fraction of the cooperative's milk output, but they show how crisis has encouraged entrepreneurship where self-interest has a social twist in a country where bureaucracy stifles development.

-Most of those efforts have been informal, relying on word of mouth and loosely organised at the outskirts of towns and cities.
+Most of those efforts have been informal, relying on word of mouth and loosely organized at the outskirts of towns and cities.

 In 2012, for example, potato farmers began selling their produce directly to consumers at parking lots outside towns in northern Greece to cut out the supermarkets who they accused of hurting both producers and consumers.